-If you share an email account with the abuser, he will be able to read any of the emails in your account.
+If you share an email account with the abuser, s/he will be able to read any of the emails in your account.

 If you use a Web-based email program like Gmail or Yahoo, your email account may be visible to someone who visits those websites on your computer unless you properly log out.
 Just closing your browser is not enough - you must first log out of your account to make sure that when the abuser goes to the email programs website, your personal account information won’t be on the screen.

-If you use of one these Web-based email programs, the abuser may be able to access your email account if he knows your email address and password.
-Note: some people's computers save their email address and password for them.
-If your computer has your email address and password saved, anyone with access to your computer can read your email
+If you use of one these Web-based email programs, the abuser may be able to access your email account if s/he knows your email address and password.
+Note: Some people's computers save their email address and password for them.
+If your computer has your email address and password saved, anyone with access to your computer can read your email.

 If you use a computer-based email program like Outlook, Outlook Express, Eudora or Apple Mail, anybody who has access to your computer can read your email.

-If you're not sure whether the abuser has access to your email account, for your safety it's best to act like he does, and avoid sending emails you wouldn't want him to see.
+If you're not sure whether the abuser has access to your email account, for your safety it's best to act like s/he does, and avoid sending emails you wouldn't want him/her to see.

 back to topWhat safety steps should I take even if I think the abuser does NOT have access to my email account?